GabeScott/standard-works-vault/General Conference/1984 October - The Gospel and the Church.md

 It is interesting and enlightening to read the nineteenth chapter of Leviticus, noting both the principles and the rules and practices.

-In the first two verses we read, “And the Lord spake unto Moses, saying, Speak unto all the congregation of the children of Israel.”
-(Lev.
-19:1–2.)
+In the first two verses we read, “And the Lord spake unto Moses, saying, Speak unto all the congregation of the children of Israel.” ([[Leviticus 19.1|Lev.
+19:1–2]][[Leviticus 19.2|]].)
 Here is the principle of revelation.
 God speaks to his children through prophets.
 He does so today.

-Continuing, the Lord said to Moses, “Say unto them, Ye shall be holy: for I the Lord your God am holy.”
-(Lev.
-19:2.)
-Jesus, in the Sermon on the Mount, said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
-(Matt.
-5:48.)
+Continuing, the Lord said to Moses, “Say unto them, Ye shall be holy: for I the Lord your God am holy.” ([[Leviticus 19.2|Lev.
+19:2]].)
+Jesus, in the Sermon on the Mount, said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.” ([[Matthew 5.48|Matt.
+5:48]].)
 Here is an eternal gospel principle.

 There follow other eternal principles, some from the Ten Commandments.
 Also included are rules and programs intended to implement these principles among the ancient Hebrews in their particular circumstances.

 For example, the divinely directed responsibility to care for the poor is taught.
 A program is presented, namely, providing food for the poor by leaving the gleanings of the crops and not reaping the corners of the fields.
-(See Lev.
-19:9–10.)
+(See [[Leviticus 19.9|Lev.
+19:9–10]][[Leviticus 19.10|]].)
 Current programs to care for the poor are much different.
 The divine law is the same.
 Yet another principle underlies both programs, ancient and modern: those being assisted are given opportunity to participate in helping themselves to the extent of their capacity.

-In verse 13 the principle of honesty is taught, accompanied by a rule requiring employers to pay employees for their work at the end of each day [Lev.
-19:13].
+In [[Leviticus 19.13|verse 13]] the principle of honesty is taught, accompanied by a rule requiring employers to pay employees for their work at the end of each day.
 Generally, today that rule is not necessary.
 The eternal principle of honesty is implemented by other rules and practices.

-Verse 27 contains a rule about personal grooming [Lev.
-19:27].
+[[Leviticus 19.27|Verse 27]] contains a rule about personal grooming.
 It is clearly not applicable to us.
 However, we also have standards of dress and grooming.
 Neither is an eternal principle; both are intended to help us implement and share gospel principles.

-The principle of forgiveness is also set forth in the same chapter of Leviticus, verse 18, concluding with the second great commandment, “Thou shalt love thy neighbour as thyself,” with the added divine imprimatur, “I am the Lord.”
-[Lev.
-19:18]
+The principle of forgiveness is also set forth in the same chapter of Leviticus, [[Leviticus 19.18|verse 18]], concluding with the second great commandment, “Thou shalt love thy neighbour as thyself,” with the added divine imprimatur, “I am the Lord.”

 Every Church member has the opportunity, right, and privilege to receive a personal witness regarding gospel principles and Church practices.
 Without such a witness, one may feel confused and perhaps even burdened by what may appear to be simply institutional requirements of the Church.